Lapiplasty

 How Lapiplasty works

-Advanced surgical technology returns your entire bone to normal 3D alignment and the unstable joint is secured with patented, titanium plates to get you back on your feet quickly.
+Advanced surgical technology returns your entire bone to normal 3D alignment.
+The unstable joint is secured with patented, titanium plates.
+These innovations help get you back on your feet quickly.

 • Returns entire bone to normal alignment; a 3D correction